 Let the primer cure for at least one hour.
 Clean out the paint sprayer gun and hose.
 Switch to the paint.
 Spray the paint similar to the primer, in small sections.

 Back Roll Paint

-Immediately after finishing a section, back roll the paint with the paint roller to even out the primer consistency and to help the paint stick better.
+Immediately after finishing a section, back roll the paint with the paint roller for consistent coverage and to help the paint stick better.

 Apply Second Coat

 Let the paint cure for at least 2 hours.
 In moist air or cool temperatures, let the paint cure longer.
 Apply a second coat of paint to the aluminum siding.

 When to Call a Professional